Facts About Pet Teeth Cleaning You Should Know

 1. When cleaning your pet’s teeth, safety is always a priority.
 Ensure that your pet is in a secure and comfortable environment before you begin brushing their teeth and don’t forget to reward them for good behavior throughout the process.
 Avoid pulling or yanking when brushing as this can cause discomfort for your pet and make sure to use only toothpaste made specifically for pets as human toothpaste can be harmful to them.

-Click on the picture below to watch the video on how to brush your pet’s teeth.
+Watch the video on how to brush your pet’s teeth.

 Exotic Pets